Kennel Cough In Your Dog

 Florida is a central hub for greyhound racing.
 The housing of greyhounds has the same disadvantages of animal shelters – crowded conditions, limitations on individual care, high stress and the mixing of animals from different locations in close proximity.
 The flu virus first appeared in Florida greyhounds in 2004.
 Flu viruses have the ability to jump species and mutate rapidly.
 This particular variant was labeled H3N8.
 For over 40 years, it had only been know to circulate among horses.
-Since then, another flu variant, H3N2 (associated with chickens [ref] )has also been isolated from coughing dogs.
+Since then, another flu variant, H3N2 (associated with chickens [ read here ] )has also been isolated from coughing dogs.
 Neither have ever been reported to cross over to people – yet.
 By 2016, canine influenza had already jumped to cats.
 On November 6, 2018, the Sunshine State banned greyhound racing – hopefully due to the cruelty of the sport and not canine influenza.

 When CIV gets into a group of dogs, 60-80% are likely to begin to show signs in 2-5 days.
 The virus is usually out of their system 7 days later.
 When signs last longer, they are usually due to the organisms associated with kennel cough being involved as well.
 Vaccines against CIV minimize the risk of your dog developing respiratory tract signs like sneezing, coughing and malaise, but they do not altogether prevent infection.
 The lifestyle risk factors for CIV are the same as those for kennel cough.

 Like canine influenza, the dog distemper virus is not a part of kennel cough.
 But like influenza in dogs, the early signs of distemper often include a cough and other signs that might be mistaken for kennel cough.
-The weakened immune system that distemper induces also gives the organisms involved in kennel cough and other health issues an increased opportunity to prosper. (ref)
+The weakened immune system that canine distemper induces also gives the organisms involved in kennel cough and other health issues an increased opportunity to prosper.

-Murine reoviruses (MRVs), like the bordetella bacteria, are also not that particular in which species they choose to reside.
+Murine reoviruses (MRVs), like the bordetella bacteria, are not that particular in which species they choose to reside.
 They have been isolated from the respiratory tracts of dogs with kennel cough.
 What part, if any, they play in the disease has yet to be determined.